Simple Tools Can Yield Great Results

 and cures for most of the ‘straight forward’ illnesses.
 And, that now Electronic Medical

-Record (EMR) systems were needed to track and analyze the masses of data
+(EMR) systems were needed to track and analyze the masses of data

 required to track trends and connections and be used for research.